-SECONDARYWe will have vacancies for a 2019 start in: Art, Biology, Business Studies, Chemistry, Computing, D&T, Drama, English, Geography, History, Maths, Music, Physics, PE, RE and Spanish.
-(Please note - unfortunately we have no French)
+SECONDARYWe will have vacancies for a 2020 start in: Art, Biology, Business Studies, Chemistry, Computing, D&T, Drama, English, Geography, History, Maths, Music, Physics, PE, RE and MFL.
+(Please note that we do not offer German.)

 The programme takes place over an academic year, starting with induction in August and ending with our qualification celebration in the summer.
 Every Monday, your core training takes place at the Deepings School (PE6 8NF) and then you spend the remaining four days in your host training school, working in your department and with classes.
 You gradually assume responsibility for your teaching over the course of the year but the pace of this is tailored for trainees from all backgrounds.
 Our secondary school partners can be found on the ‘Partners’ menu and these (and more) are the schools which may be available to host your training.